Northern Forest Birds Network

 - Peter Dieser, American Bird Conservancy (MN)

-- Dave Fehringer, The Forestland Group (MI)
+- Dave Fehringer, Eastwood Forests, LLC (MI)

 - Andrew Forbes, U.S. Fish & Wildlife Service (MN)